chrisjohnson16/astra-streaming-demo/README.md

 1. Create a topic called `stocks-enriched` in your stocks namespace using the `pulsar-admin` CLI or the Astra Streaming UI.

-2. compile the code with the command `./mvnw clean install` from your GitHub project directory.
+2. Compile the code with the command `./mvnw clean install` from your GitHub project directory.

-3. Create a function in Astra Streaming using the the `Functions` tab of your streaming tenant in the UI.
+3. Create a function in Astra Streaming using the `Functions` tab of your streaming tenant in the UI.
 You can find the jar file in `<YOUR GITHUB PROJECT>/target`.
 The function should consume the `stocks-in` topic and publish to the `stocks-enriched` topic.
 Leave the advanced configuration items set to the defaults.
-You can watch the startup of your function by clicking the name and scrolling to the bottom where the logs are displayed.
+You can watch the startup of your function by clicking the name and scrolling to the bottom, where the logs are displayed.

 4. Create a consumer with the `pulsar-client` CLI consuming the `stocks-enriched` topic.